OSC/ondemand/README.md

     <blank>
     ```

-    Note: Can return error message to `stderr` for debugging purposes as it is ignored in production.
+    Note: Can return error message to `stderr` for debugging purposes.